How to Cope with a Long Home Buying SearchApril 30, 2019

 5. Don’t Settle Just to End the Search

 When a home buying search starts to go on longer than you anticipated, it can be easy to fall into the trap of thinking the home you want just isn’t out there.
 This line of thought often leads to a homebuyer settling for less than they want just to end the search.
 Buying a home is a big investment – it should fit your needs and your lifestyle.

 As long as your budget and your expectations are realistic for your area and what you want, there is no reason to settle for less.
 When you find yourself thinking about settling for less than you need, referring back to your notes about what you want and don’t want in a home can help you get back on track.
 Thinking about how much remodeling you would have to do in order to get what you want if you were to settle can also help you regain your focus.

 6. Consider Investing in a Custom Home

+Another way to cope with a long home buying search is to consider investing in a custom home.
 If your home buying search is taking too long or you have time limitations that make a long search impossible, consider investing in a custom home.
 Oftentimes, especially in these situations, investing in a custom home is a better use of your time and your money.
 This approach allows you to get what you want in a home instead of waiting for the market to give it to you.
 In addition to more control over the look and feel of your home, you also get a little more flexibility in your land as well.

-A custom home is built to your specifications and needs, which can make it the perfect solution to the problem of a long home buying search or a market that just doesn’t have what you want available.
+A custom home is built to your specifications and needs, which can make it the perfect solution to the problem of how to cope with a long home buying search or a market that just doesn’t have what you want available.
 If you’re ready to bring your dream home to life and avoid a painfully long home buying search, contact Custom Home Group at 717-284-4090 to start working towards your custom home!